 Our health visitors offer every family a new birth visit appointment this is normally between 10-14 days after your baby is born.
-This appointment maybe offered at your local health clinic or at home and normally after your midwife has handed over your care to your local health visiting team.
+This appointment maybe offered at a local health clinic or at home and normally after your midwife has handed over your care to your local health visiting team.

-You will receive your personal child health record/ 'red book' from your midwife.
+You will receive your Personal Child Health Record 'red book' from your midwife.
 This is your book to record details about your child's health, growth, immunisations and development milestones.
 If you haven't already received your child's red book, your health visitor will give you one at this new birth appointment.

 Babies who are formula fed do not require vitamin D supplement if they having 500ml per day of infant formula or more.

-Vitamin D supplementation is important because we and our children are unable to get enough Vitamin D from sunlight in this country, or from diet alone.
+Vitamin D supplementation is important because we and our children are unable to get enough vitamin D from sunlight in this country, or from diet alone.

-Speak to your health visitor or nursery nurse for more information about why Vitamin D is important.
+Speak to your health visitor or nursery nurse for more information about why vitamin D is important.

-Healthy Start vitamins are available to buy or exchange for healthy start vouchers at every Children's Centre in Surrey.
+Healthy Start vitamins are available to buy or exchange for healthy start vouchers at every children's centre in Surrey.

 For further information

 - To follow up a referral